-Whichever way you choose to prepare for ACT Science - whether with a private tutor, class, online program or on your own - you need to make sure you are using official ACT Science tests.
-Because ACT Science is so unique, any old Science study material will not do it.
+Whichever way you choose to prepare for ACT Science — whether with a private tutor, class, online program or on your own — you need to make sure you are using high-quality practice ACT Science tests.
+Because ACT Science is unique, any old science study material won't cut it.
 To learn about how different ACT Science is from any other science test, read the big secret of ACT Science.

 Free Full-Length ACT Science Practice Tests

-These real ACT Science practice tests are FREE.
-All of these tests are provided by the ACT makers themselves.
-I've listed all of them here in one place for your convenience.
+These ACT Science practice tests are all free.
+They're all official resources and made by the ACT makers themselves.
+Official practice tests are the absolute best resource to use when studying, and I've listed all of them here in one place for your convenience.

-The book was produced by the makers of the ACT and has 5 full ACT practice tests.
-Costing about $20 (less right now on Amazon), this book is the best book for realistic practice tests.
-Also, it is the best bang for your buck (other than free tests), as you end up paying a little less than $4 per ACT practice test.
+The book was produced by the makers of the ACT and has five unique full-length ACT practice tests, plus additional practice questions.
+Costing about $20, this book is the best book for realistic practice tests.

-Costing $25, this online program includes 2 extra full ACT practice tests.
+Costing $25, this online program includes two extra full-length ACT practice tests.
 The online prep material is not good - just buy this for the tests, if you need it.
 Next, I will tell you how to put all of this ACT Science study material to the best use.

 In this portion, I'll be summarizing our guide to the best way to study and practice for ACT Science.
 I highly recommend you read that article for more in-depth information.
 When using your real ACT Science practice tests, make sure to keep the following instructions in mind.

-#1: Take the test in one sitting.
 Come on!
 The ACT Science section is only 35 minutes.
-You need to set aside that time to sit for the ACT Science, and you should take a minimum of 5 full ACT Science practice tests.
-Because the ACT Science section is so rushed (52.5 seconds per question), the first few practice tests you take will just be helping you adjust to the pace.
-My scores on my first 2-3 ACT Science practice tests were 5 points lower than my final score because I needed to adjust to the speed and strategy.
-You need the extra 2-3 tests to solidify your pace and understanding of the strategy.
+You need to set aside that time to sit for the ACT Science.
+Because the ACT Science section is so rushed (52.5 seconds per question), a practice test is great at helping you adjust to the pace.

-#3: After finishing an ACT Science practice test, REVIEW your answers.
+After finishing the ACT Science practice test, REVIEW your answers.
 This is the most important part of your process.
 Review every mistake you made and every question that you guessed on but got right.
-If you do not review your mistakes, you will not improve; spend at least 15-20 minutes reviewing your ACT Science practice test.
-Read our guide to the best way to study for ACT Science and the reasons you miss ACT Science questions for help with your review process.
-I’d rather you take fewer ACT Science Practice tests and spend more time reviewing.
-Again, without review, you will not improve.
-For more information on exactly how to review your answers, read the best way to study and practice for ACT Science.
+If you do not review your mistakes, you will not improve; spend at least 15-20 minutes each ACT Science practice test you take.

 ACT Science Practice Materials You Should AVOID and Why